Questionable Advice: “People Used To Take Me Seriously. Then I Became A Software Vendor”

 🌸 Avoid cheap shots.🌸

 Try to engage with the most powerful arguments for your competitors’ solutions.
 Don’t waste your time against straw men or slam dunks; go up against whatever ideal scenarios or “steel man” arguments they would muster in their own favor.
-(I almost never see a vendor do this, and it sucks! 😡 Comparing strengths vs strengths results in a way more interesting, relevant and USEFUL discussion for all involved.
-Audiences and prospects LOVE IT.
-Both vendors usually come out looking GREAT!)
+Comparing your strengths vs their strengths results in a way more interesting, relevant and USEFUL discussion for all involved.

-Try to be extra rigorous about identifying the worst use cases and relative weaknesses of your own solution.
-People love it when you willingly list off your own product shortcomings, or elaborate on where your shit suffers compared to competitors, or the scenarios where other tools are genuinely superior or more cost-effective.
+Be forthcoming about the flaws of your own solution.
+People love it when you are unafraid to list your own product’s shortcomings or where the competition shines, or describe the scenarios where other tools are genuinely superior or more cost-effective.
+It makes you look strong and confident, not weak.

+What would you say about your own product as an engineer, or a customer?
+Say that.

 🌸 You can still talk shit about software, just not your competitors‘ software. 🌸

 I try not to gratuitously snipe at our competitors.
-It’s fine to speak at length about technical problems, differentiation and tradeoffs, and to answer specific questions about how your product compares with theirs.
+It’s fine to speak at length about technical problems, differentiation and tradeoffs, and to address how specifically your product compares with theirs.
 But confine your shit talking to categories of software where you don’t have a personal conflict of interest.

-Like, I’m not going to get on twitter and take a swipe at a monitoring vendor (anymore 😇), but I might say rude things about a language, a framework, or a database I have no stake in if I’m feeling punchy. ☺️ (This particular slice of good advice was handed down to me by Adam Jacob.)
+Like, I’m not going to get on twitter and take a swipe at a monitoring vendor (anymore 😇), but I might say rude things about a language, a framework, or a database I have no stake in, if I’m feeling punchy. ☺️ (This particular gem of advice comes by way of Adam Jacob.)

 🌸 Be generous with your expertise.🌸

-If you’ve spent years now going deeeep on a single gnarly technical problem, you might know that solution space more deeply than almost anyone else in the world.
-(Except your own coworkers, maybe. 🤣) Do you know how many people you can help with that kind of mastery?!
-Spend some time every day on twitter, email, or slack, answering questions for all comers.
-A few sentences from you might point someone in the right direction and save them weeks of floundering.
-That’s a fucking gift.
+If you have spent years going deep on one gnarly problem, you might very well know that problem and its solution space more thoroughly than almost anyone else in the world.
+Do you know how many people you can help with that kind of mastery?!
+A few minutes from you could potentially spare someone days or weeks of floundering.
+This is a gift few can give.

-Give honest advice, whether it serves you or not.
-Don’t limit your help to paying customers.
-Make friends all over the industry!
-Maybe they can’t buy today, but maybe tomorrow they can.
+It feels good, and it’s a nice break from battering your head against unsolvable problems.
+Don’t restrict your help to paying customers, and, obviously, don’t give self-serving advice.
+Maybe they can’t buy/don’t need your solution today, but maybe someday they will.

 In conclusion